Skip to contents

 • You have OGTT glucose (mmol/L) and insulin (pmol/L) at 0, 30, 120 minutes, plus weight, BMI, age, and sex, and need multiple published insulin sensitivity indices.

-• You want consistent NA handling, optional extreme screening on outputs, and optional normalization for modeling pipelines.
+• You want consistent NA handling and optional normalization for modeling pipelines.

 What you need (inputs & options)